Bob Warming

-Bob Warming is an American soccer coach whose final soccer position was technical advisor for Union Omaha in USL League One.
+Bob Warming (born c.
+1953) is an American soccer coach whose final soccer position was technical advisor for Union Omaha in USL League One.
 A veteran college soccer coach, Warming has coached eight other men's college soccer programs across the United States, including Penn State University, his previous coaching stint, and Creighton University, on two separate stints.
 Additionally, Warming has coached at Old Dominion University and University of North Carolina at Charlotte, both NCAA Division I institutions.

 Warming retired as the winningest active coach in NCAA Division 1 men's soccer.
 He is one of only three other coaches in NCAA Division I history to take two different schools to the NCAA Division One College Cup final four.
 His teams at Creighton reached the NCAA tournament in all but his final season at the helm.
 His 2008 team featured a 15 match unbeaten streak, and an elite eight appearance in the NCAA tournament.
 He is a member of the Omaha Sports Hall of Fame and Creighton University Sports Hall of Fame.